tomtclai/gs-consuming-rest-ios/README.md

 ![View main.storyboard](images/view-storyboard.png)

 In the bottom right corner of Xcode select and drag two `Label` objects to the storyboard layout.
 You can filter the list of objects using the field at the bottom.
 You will use the first label to display the Greeting's ID, and the second for the Greeting's content.
+If you created a new project follow these same steps to add three more labels (five total) to match the code from the `initial` folder.

 ![Select Label object](images/select-label.png)